Table of Contents

 If the process fluid has higher specific gravity than water, the sludge ejection mechanism may not operate as intended.

-A manual cleaning bowl does not have this limitation since it does not have the hydraulic mechanism for sludge removal.
+A manual cleaning bowl does not have this limitation since it has no hydraulic mechanism for sludge removal.
 Therefore, pre-filtration to remove most of the sludge followed by a ‘manual cleaning’ centrifuge is a viable process to claim glycol on a large scale.

 The extraction of CBD oil from the hemp plant uses ethanol as the adsorption medium.
 The ethanol adsorbs the CBD oil as well as some plant lipids and waxes during the adsorption process.